BlahBlahDude/BoarBot-Wiki/docs/boars/common/explosionless.md

 ## First Discovery

-The first edition of Normal Boar in BoarBot was obtained by user **realnumber9**.
+The first edition of Explosionless Boar in BoarBot was obtained by user **realnumber9**.

 ## History